-

 Rating units

-These are projected out for a 30-year period in five-year intervals for each of the district’s Stats NZ statistical area 2 geographies.
+These are projected out for a 30-year period for each of the district’s communities.

-Disclaimer: These population projections have been prepared by council officers with assistance from data analytics company DOT Loves Data.
+Disclaimer: These population projections have been prepared by council officers with assistance from Utility Limited.
 The information contained in the population projections document is intended for general guidance only and does not contain or convey legal advice.
 The information herein should not be used or relied on without first consulting professional advice.

 Frequently asked questions